 Community Compost Drop-off

 It’s easy to support the environment by participating in Queens Farm’s Community Compost program.
-We accept residential food scrap donations in our tumbler bins daily.
-Visit the Farm Store for a map to find the location of our tumblers.
+We accept residential food scrap donations daily.
+Drop-off location is just to the left of our front gate on Little Neck Parkway.
 Our site is walk-in only, but the farm has hand carts that can be loaned out for larger loads.
 We recommend using a reusable receptacle for your kitchen scraps to minimize plastic bag waste.
 By composting at Queens Farm, you are helping keep organic matter out of landfills and building healthy soil on the farm.

 Compost Drop Off Walk-in Site